derek-0000/react-starter-challenges/README.md

 </details>

 2. Using Props, create a To Do app.
-Where teh user can **Add** and **Delete** To Dos.
+Where the user can **Add** and **Delete** To Dos.
 The main objective is to implement the To Do component with its required props.

 <details>
   <summary>Topics</summary>